codefellows/seattle-201n7/class-01-toolbelt--terminal--git/README.md

 <a id="top"></a>
 # Today's Plan: Class 01 Lecture

+## Day 1.5 Notes:
+* Review Canvas Calendar, and sections for TA Grading
+  * Review Scott's time off, plan for coverage
+* Do folks want to have assignments posted regularly or in advance?
+Weekly/Monthly/All Now?
+* Review the 3 assignments and flow of the course
+* Note: Slack history does not persist long.
+Too much activity, so be sure to bookmark or otherwise save links or other data.

 This first day of class is an all-day session with the students that is mostly lecture.

 - [Kickoff!](#kickoff)